mahfuzhasanreza/B5-A1-Solution/README.md

 ## Final Thoughts

-Both `interface` and `type` are essential features of TypeScript.
+Both interface and type are essential features of TypeScript.
 While they may seem similar, understanding their differences will help you make informed choices and write more maintainable and scalable code.

 A common best practice is:

-* Use `interface` for public APIs, object shapes, and extensible contracts.
+* Use interface for public APIs, object shapes, and extensible contracts.
-* Use `type` for more complex type definitions and union-based logic.
+* Use type for more complex type definitions and union-based logic.

 Choosing the right one depends on your specific use case, but using them appropriately will improve the clarity, safety, and quality of your TypeScript codebase.

 ---

-# What is the use of the `keyof` keyword in TypeScript?
+# What is the use of the keyof keyword in TypeScript?
 Provide an example.

-One of TypeScript's most powerful and underrated features is the `keyof` keyword.
+One of TypeScript's most powerful and underrated features is the keyof keyword.
 It plays a crucial role in creating **type-safe, dynamic, and reusable code**, especially when working with object properties.

-In this blog post, we will explore what `keyof` does, why it's useful, and walk through a practical example to solidify your understanding.
+In this blog post, we will explore what keyof does, why it's useful, and walk through a practical example to solidify your understanding.

 ---

-## What is `keyof`?
+## What is keyof?

-The `keyof` keyword in TypeScript is a **type operator** that returns a **union of string literal types** representing all the keys of an object type.
+The keyof keyword in TypeScript is a **type operator** that returns a **union of string literal types** representing all the keys of an object type.

 In simpler terms, if you give it an object type, it gives you a type that consists of **only the property names** of that object.